Jewish Heritage Tour In Istanbul, 6 hrs

 The Neve Shalom Synagogue

-Towards the end of the 1930’s the Jewish population on the district of Pera and Galata increased so much that the need for a new synagogue became imminent.
+Towards the end of the 1930’s the Jewish population in the district of Pera and Galata increased so much that the need for a new synagogue became imminent.

 Jewish Museum of Turkey

-The museum is a good designed place to see the story of 700 years of amity between Turks and Jews.
+The museum is a well-designed place to see the story of 700 years of amity between Turks and Jews.
 The mission of the Museum is to collect, preserve, exhibit, interpret and disseminate knowledge about the cultural heritage of the Turkish Jews.
+It’s an opportunity to understand the local Jewish Heritage Istanbul.

 Located in Balat near the Golden Horn, built by Jews of Ohri (Macedonia) more than 550 years ago and recently renovated during the Quincentennial Celebrations in 1992, the Ahrida Synagogue is known foremost by its boat-shaped bimah.